ramteid/OutlookToGoogleCalendar/README.md

-# Outlook To Google Calendar Reader
+# Outlook To Google Calendar Reader/Exporter/Importer
 Exports Outlook calendar items from your lokal computer and imports it to Google Calendar. <br>
 Does not communicate with Office365 cloud services.
 The export of Outlook calendar items runs purely locally. <br>